9 Self-Care Ideas (& Why You Need It)

 If coaching isn’t realistic for your budget, looking into available classes through a local community center or a local community college could be a very viable possibility!

 If you have a local gym or YMCA in your area, you could look into the cost to join and find a fitness class that you could attend each week.
-Most gyms have a childcare facility where you can drop off your little ones while you go have a good workout.
+Many gyms have a childcare facility where you can drop off your little ones while you go have a good workout.
 You could possibly even connect with other class regulars.
 This could be a great way to connect with other people while creating a healthy habit for yourself.

 Even if you’re a bit more shy and don’t want to make friends in class, the regularity of showing up to do something good for yourself can have such a positive impact on your psyche!